 Comfort, Speed, and Tracking

-Besides stability, these are the three most important features to look for in a sea kayak.
+Besides primary and secondary stability, these are the three most important features to look for in a sea kayak.

 Choose a kayak with a padded seat back and cushion that’s adjustable.
 If possible, sit in your kayak before purchasing to make sure it’s a good fit.

-Foot pedals that you can adjust are a must, and if it’s a bigger cockpit, I like thigh braces to improve stability.
+Foot braces that you can adjust are a must, and if it’s a bigger cockpit, I like thigh braces to improve stability.

 In general, the longer a kayak’s keel the faster it’ll be, though the width and shape of the bow can be factors too.